hwting1/Data-Engineering-Zoomcamp-Project/README.md

 - **Strong seasonality** repeats every year: rides ramp up from March, peak in September–October, and trough in January–February.
 - **September 2025** (5.27 M) is the highest single-month total in the dataset; **October 2024** (5.13 M) is the second highest.
 - Winter troughs (~1.8–2.1 M in Jan–Feb) are less than **40%** of peak months.
 - **2026 data (Jan–Feb):** Jan 2026 recorded 1.81 M rides and Feb 1.21 M, continuing the expected winter dip.
-Electric bikes already account for ~83% of member rides in these two months, reflecting the accelerating shift away from classic bikes.
+Electric bikes already account for ~71% of member rides in these two months, reflecting the accelerating shift away from classic bikes.
 - The top 10 departure stations are clustered in Midtown/Chelsea and along the waterfront: **W 21 St & 6 Ave** leads with ~13,200 avg monthly trips, followed by **Pier 61 at Chelsea Piers** (~11,500) and **Lafayette St & E 8 St** (~11,200).
+The top 10 arrival stations are identical to the top departure stations — the same 10 locations appear in both lists, confirming these as true two-way hubs.

 ### 2024 vs 2025 Year-over-Year Comparison
 - Total rides grew from **44.2 M (2024)** to **45.6 M (2025)**, a net **+3.3%** increase — but the pattern was uneven across months.